pranjalpadakannaya/llm_iam_policy_generation_cse543/README.md

 # IAM Policy Generation and Security Compliance via Large Language Models in AWS Cloud Security Environments

 This is a repo dedicated to the hosting of the artifacts, code and other resources related to the implementation aspect of our course CSE-543 taught by Dr. Stephen Yau.
+Please keep in mind this project requires some API and credential keys, so pre-requisite setup is required from your end.
+Refer to 'How to run' for more info.

 ## Repo Structure
 ```